What is battery periodic inspection in Bursa

 Battery inspection and maintenance are different

 Battery periodic inspection should not be confused with vehicle battery replacement or a simple service check.
 The aim here is to examine industrial battery groups behind critical systems such as UPS, rectifier, fire detection and emergency lighting according to regulations, standards and manufacturer catalogues, and to document the results with an official periodic inspection report.
 Battery periodic maintenance includes activities such as terminal cleaning, connection tightening, battery room cleaning and electrolyte level checks in flooded batteries; it does not replace the accumulator periodic inspection report by itself.
-For related context, see Bursa Electrical Installation Periodic Inspection.
+For related context, see Bursa Fire Detection Periodic Inspection.

 Legal basis and inspection scope